 Campground: San Elijo State Beach

-Check out Encinitas for other great stores, surf shops, and restaurants just a few minutes north.
+Check out Encinitas, just a few miles north, for other great stores, surf shops, and restaurants.